GoogleCloudPlatform/dotnet-docs-samples/datastore/admin-api/README.md

 These samples demonstrate how to interact with the [Google Cloud Datastore Admin][Datastore] using C# and the .NET client libraries to call the Datastore Admin API.

-The samples requires [.NET Core 3.1][net-core] or later.
+These samples require [.NET Core 3.1][net-core] or later.
 That means using [Visual Studio 2019](https://www.visualstudio.com/), or the command line.

 ## Setup